CIF San Diego Section

+High school sports governing body in California, U.S.

 The CIF San Diego Section (CIF-SDS) is the governing body of high school athletics for most of the two southernmost counties of California (San Diego and Imperial Counties), one of ten such sections that comprise the California Interscholastic Federation (CIF).
 Its membership includes most public and private high schools in San Diego and Imperial counties.

 History

 Official governance for high school sports in this area began in 1913, when the Southern California Interscholastic Athletic Council (SCIAC) was formed.
 Previous to that, some individual leagues dated back to the 1890s.
 The first local high school football game was played at Escondido High School against San Diego High School in 1898.
 The High School Athletic Association of Southern California was formed in 1904 to create a championship in the sport of track and field, precipitating the need for administering all sports.
 In 1914, the name was changed to the Southern Section also releasing the acronym SCIAC which was taken locally by the Southern California Intercollegiate Athletic Conference the following year.
 In 1917, the CIF took over administering sports statewide and the Southern Section became a part of it.
 The Southern Section was a behemoth, the largest section covering the most populated southern half of the state.
 In 1935, Los Angeles Unified School District split from the section, forming their own CIF Los Angeles City Section.
 In 1960, the San Diego Section was formed by carving out San Diego County, initially taking 32 schools.
 In 2000, Imperial County split from Southern Section and joined with San Diego.
 In 2013 the section began organizing playoff divisions based on team strength not school enrollment.
 An Open division was created for the top 8 teams in most major sports.

+For the first time in four years, the CIF San Diego Section football finals, including the Open Division Championship, will not be held at Snapdragon Stadium.
+Instead, games are scheduled to take place at Southwestern College and Escondido High School.
+The Open Division Championship is set for November 25, 2025, at Southwestern College at 7 pm.
+Other championship games will also take place at this venue on different dates in November.